paulbricman/wipwebsite/chronicom/dialectics.md

 ## Acknowledgements

-Paul Bricman would like to thank the [Long-Term Future Fund](https://funds.effectivealtruism.org/funds/far-future) for financial support during the project, [Stability AI](https://stability.ai/) for providing the computational resources necessary to train DebateGPT, [Conjecture](https://www.conjecture.dev/) for providing the space to explore related ideas during a previous research fellowship, and [AI Safety Camp](https://aisafety.camp/) for providing context and resources for the entire team to investigate DebateGPT.
+Paul Bricman would like to thank the [Long-Term Future Fund](https://funds.effectivealtruism.org/funds/far-future) for financial support during the project, [Stability AI](https://stability.ai/) for providing the computational resources necessary to train DebateGPT, and [Conjecture](https://www.conjecture.dev/) for providing the space to explore related ideas during a previous research fellowship, and [AI Safety Camp](https://aisafety.camp/) for providing context and resources for the entire team to investigate DebateGPT.